EAC Quality of Information Mark

 - The EAC QI Mark must be renewed every 2 years

 This questionnaire must be completed to gain the Quality of Information Mark.
-You will need to print out and complete it by hand for each of your schemes.
+You will need to print it and to complete it by hand for each of your schemes.
 Its 1st page is actually our basic questionnaire.

 Alternatively: contact firstname.lastname@example.org or email@example.com or call EAC on 020 7820 3755.
 We can send you hard copies of the questionnaires for you to distribute to your scheme managers.
 The 1st page is already overprinted with the information we hold on a scheme.